Craig Chalquist, PhD, PhD

 Later, he realized that his self-actualizers were also “B-people” who were ends-oriented idealists.
 One of the reasons for moving toward a “fourth force,” the transpersonal psychology named by Stanislav Grof, was Maslow’s shift of interest from self-actualizers to self-transcenders who might have all kinds of symptoms and not fit definitions of optimal health or strength.

 Another frequent comment is that toward the end of his life, Maslow considered adding a sixth level above the Self-Actualization Needs: a Transcendence Needs level of devotion to larger causes than self-fulfillment.
 This observation, however, was already built into the SA Needs after Maslow discussed the issue with Viktor Frankl.
 (Related to this, I wish Maslow had said more about “societal SA,” which he mentions in passing in his journals.)
+His unpublished "Critique of Self-Actualizing Theory" echoes what he had said outright: self-actualization without taking other people into account is not enough.

-There are problems with the Hierarchy, which I consider the least important part of his work.
+There are, however, real problems with the Hierarchy, which I consider the least important part of his work.
 One problem is that Maslow says little about the degree of need impoverishment.
 As he acknowledged, creative people routinely go days without food while enamored of some inspiring project.
 But if the focus is on extreme deprivation, we’re in the realm of common sense.
 Of course you need food if you are starving.
 In fact, in many cases the safety needs come first, not after the physiological needs.
 Security from fierce weather or immediate attack can be more urgent than finding food or water.

 Aren’t all the needs really D-needs?
 Don’t we get starved for beauty, truth, creativity?
 When satisfied, don’t those needs eventually return?
 What about the need for fantasy and imagination?
 Some of Maslow’s ideas were inspired by science fiction novels, as he notes in his journals.